 There are some important changes to the search functions in SAP HANA 2.0.
 For instance, you can now call up multiple records in a single call by using the new ‘batch mode’ for search rules, as well as find information faster with enhanced filtering.
 What’s more, the issue of locating duplicates is largely resolved with the improved configuration of search rules.

 Text analytics has also undergone an upgrade, you can now manage your own domain-specific custom dictionaries and rules within the Web IDE for SAP HANA.
-You can also embed natural-language processing into
+You can also embed natural-language processing into user products with the addition of a new native SQL interface.
+Finally, existing applications that utilize text analysis can be better leveraged to all languages through the use of spaces between words.

 Graph Data Processing